 January 2017, the emoji was actually studied at the University of Michigan analyzing what was the most used symbol distributed.
 The Face with the Tears of Joy was most used.

 The growth of user experience design is apart of the reason why emojis are used daily.
-We are, has a society, growing our uses of technology more everyday.
-Emojis reflects what society is right now how we’re interacting with each other through images and application devices rather than descriptive clever writing and good grammar.
-It’s basically a shift from typography style to iconography imagery in message writing.
+We are, as a society, growing our uses of technology more every day.
+The use of emojis reflects what society is right now how we’re interacting with each other through images and application devices rather than descriptive clever writing and good grammar.
+It’s basically a shift from typography style and verses to iconography and imagery in message writing.

 Structurally emojis and emoticons have a language that is interpreted abstractly.
 The message will change from person to person.
 Which is either confusing or aggravating.
 Emojis can grow into a more structured grammatical language if we want it to or grow into something else that incorporates more interactions and human connection with better technology.

-This might be a next step to something even bigger.
+This might be the next step to something even bigger.